Skip to main content

 }

-Fallow tracks class member usage syntactically: it looks for direct references in source code.
+Fallow tracks class member usage syntactically by looking for direct references in source code.
 In NestJS and other DI frameworks, abstract class methods may be invoked at runtime through the DI container without appearing as direct references.Impact: Abstract class methods and properties consumed via dependency injection may be reported as unused.Workaround: Disable unused-class-members for DI-heavy projects:

 {